desktop/desktop/docs/technical/editor-integration.md

 setting a different registry key in the `installLocationRegistryKey` attribute of your new editor entry in the `editors` list.

-The second step is to validate the installation, and this is done in the `expectedInstallationChecker` functions defined for each editor entry:
+The second step is to validate the installation:

 ```ts
 {